-It’s true that teams using Slack to communicate amongst themselves are still having to switch from platform to platform, depending on whether they want to talk to someone inside or outside their organisation – or depending on the type of message being sent.
+It’s true that teams using Slack to communicate amongst themselves are still having to switch from platform to platform, depending on whether they want to talk to someone inside or outside their organization – or depending on the type of message being sent.

-So does Netthq represent the third generation of network product for the workplace?
+So does Netthq represent the third generation of network products for the workplace?
 Fitzbaxter clearly believes so.
 “Email will never disappear, but we firmly believe that ten years from now, the majority of messages sent between clients and suppliers in the B2B space will take place on a network platform,” he says.

 How do employers benefit?

 When you consider the upside for executives and business owners who embrace such network platforms, Fitzbaxter’s assertions become difficult to refute.
-No longer can disgruntled staff delete IP or connections with clients or suppliers on their way out the door, only the appointed administrator for the organisation controls such behavior.
+No longer can disgruntled staff delete IP or connections with clients or suppliers on their way out the door, only the appointed administrator for the organization controls such behavior.

-The end result looks a lot like a new dimension to the relationship between employer, employee and client, with the employer less reliant on the employee as Netthq now acts as the bonding agent for the relationship, under the employer’s control.
+The end result looks a lot like a new dimension to the relationship between employer, employee, and client, with the employer less reliant on the employee as Netthq, now acts as the bonding agent for the relationship, under the employer’s control.